Soumyabk3/Automated-Resume-Ranking-System/README.md

 5. **AIOps Monitoring**: Monitors system performance and optimizes operations.
 6. **Feedback Mechanism**: Collects user feedback to improve the system.

+## Usage
+To run the application, follow these steps:

+Start the server:

+-Access the application: Open your web browser and go to http://localhost:5000.

+-Upload job descriptions and resumes to view ranked results.

 ## Evaluation
 The system’s performance can be evaluated based on the following metrics: